sses7757/sustech-graduated-thesis/sustech-graduated-thesis/utils/multi-line-equate.typ

 	}
 }

+#import "state-notations.typ": notation, notations, notation-prefix, notation-full-suffix
-// Add support for sub-numbering in references.
-The parameters shall be consistent with `equate`'s.
+// Add support for sub-numbering in references as well as notation references and CJK fix for references.
+// The parameters shall be consistent with `equate`'s.
 #let equate-ref(
 	it,
 	unnumbered-label: "-",